Follow-up after treatment for melanoma that has come back in the same area

 After your treatment, you’ll have regular follow-up appointments.

-Sometimes a melanoma that has previously come back in the same area can spread to other parts of the body.
+Sometimes, a melanoma that has previously come back in the same area can spread to other parts of the body.
 This is known as a secondary cancer (metastasis).
 If a melanoma does spread to other parts of the body, further treatment can be given.

-You’ll need to continue checking your skin after your treatment.
-Follow your specialist’s advice about what to look and feel for, and make sure you examine yourself at least once a month.
-The ABCDE| checklist can also give you an idea of what to look for.
-If you notice anything that concerns you, let your specialist team at the hospital know.
+You’ll need to continue checking your skin and lymph nodes after treatment.
+Follow your specialist’s advice about what to look and feel for.
+Make sure you examine yourself at least once a month.